restaurateurs

 RESTAURANT OWNERS – WHAT ARE THEY THINKING?

 The more I travel, experience communities, and try their restaurants – the more I scratch my head and ask the question: “What are they thinking?”
-The restaurant business is one that is relatively simple in concept, yet enormously complicated to execute.
-Develop a product that people are willing to buy, prepare it consistently well, make… Continue reading
+The restaurant business is one that is relatively simple in concept, yet enormously complicated to… Continue reading

 -